 We have created two birthing rooms like those in our birthing centre which will allow expectant mothers who wish to have an active, midwife led birth, to still have this option available to them.

 If you have any questions about this labour and delivery option, please contact Holly Eastlake.,

-Our labour ward is situated on the ground floor of the Maternity Building.
+Our rooms are situated on the ground floor of the Maternity building.
 There are 10 birthing rooms, one birthing pool and each room has their own en suite facilities.

 We offer continuous fetal monitoring for pregnant women who require it in labour via a cardiotocography (CTG) machine.
 We offer the option of telemetry (cordless and waterproof transducers) so you can mobilise more freely and be immersed in water whilst having your baby’s heart rate monitored.

 We have elective caesarean delivery lists on Monday, Tuesday, Wednesday and Thursday mornings.
 For most uncomplicated Caesarean deliveries, you will be eligible for the enhanced recovery programme.
 This means that you will be given regular pain relief, your urinary catheter will be removed in the late afternoon or evening so that you can start mobilising early with the view of enabling you to be discharged the next day if you are well.

 Pain relief in labour

 We have all the pain relief options available and this can be discussed in more detail with your midwife during your pregnancy.